Kxrishx03/LRU-Cache/README.md

 # LRU Cache Project

 ## Description
-This project implements an LRU (Least Recently Used) Cache using Python.
+This project implements an LRU (Least Recently Used) Cache using C++.
 An LRU cache is a type of cache in which the least recently used items are discarded when the cache reaches its maximum capacity.
 It supports fast lookups, insertions, and deletions of key-value pairs.

 ## Features
 - Implements an efficient data structure for the LRU Cache.